 Over the course of the acdemic year (190 working days), you will undertake two periods of professional practice in two different schools (a minimum of 120 working days).
-Initially, you will benefit from a 'serial placement' in which your working week is divided between four days in school and a day of reflection at the University.
-Towards the end of the course, however, you will approximate a full-time teacher's timetable during a 'block placement'.
+Initially, you will benefit from a 'serial placement' in which your working week is divided between four days in school and a day of further training and reflection at the University.
+Towards the end of the course, however, you will teach five days a week in school as aapproximate a 'block placement'.

 You will engage with the theoretical foundations of classroom practice and demonstrate the depth of your professional knowledge by completing academic assignments during the course.